 Upon entering the United States, the foreign national spouse will have permanent residency.
 With permanent residency, the spouse will be able to work and travel abroad.

 If the couple is recently married, the foreign national will only be granted conditional permanent residency and will need to complete additional steps before the conditions on the permanent residency are removed.
 However, those steps will not need to be completed until approximately two years after the couple enters the United States.

 A spouse of a U.S. citizen can generally apply for U.S. citizenship three years after obtaining lawful permanent residency (either conditional or not).

-Based in San Diego, Chula Vista and El Cajon, Immigration Lawyers at Law Offices of Hasbini specialize in immigrant and non-immigrant visa processing, U.S. permanent residence, green card, working visas, H-1B’s, business and investment visas, naturalization, corporate and business immigration, political asylum, as well as deportation and removal matters.
+Based in San Diego, Vista, and Poway, Immigration Lawyers at Law Offices of Hasbini specialize in immigrant and non-immigrant visa processing, U.S. permanent residence, green card, working visas, H-1B’s, business and investment visas, naturalization, corporate and business immigration, political asylum, as well as deportation and removal matters.

 San Diego immigration lawyer Habib Hasbini and his associates truly understand what it takes to get our clients the legal help they deserve.
 By remaining open and honest with our clients, we are consistently able to provide the highest quality of care and service.
 We are familiar with the emotional investment clients make in the immigration process.

 San Diego immigration lawyer Habib Hasbini and his associates combine personal experience, knowledge of the immigration system, and extensive legal experience to provide the immigration services you need.